Best Chef Knife Under $50: A Review of 6 Budget-Friendly Chef’s Knives

 WHY WE LIKE IT

-Something a bit different in this chef knife from the Comfort Pro Series by Zelite.
-This company is relatively young compared to J.A.
+Zelite is a relatively young company compared to J.A.
 Henckels, but makes some nice knives with quality materials for relatively low prices.
-If you like the looks on this knife, it’s a great choice for picking up a good one without spending too much.
+They use quality steel to make forged, full-tang, comfortable grip knives.
+If you like the looks of this knife, it’s a great choice for picking up a quality piece without spending too much.

 PROs